pachi-belero/slide-html/README.md

 You can print your presentation, in this case the slides will be printed as small thumbnails so that you could make notes on paper or use it as a story plan for your speech.

+## Search

+You can search inside your presentation's content, also with the slides shown as small thumbnails so that you can navigate through all occurrences.
+To do so, press <kbd>Ctrl+F</kbd> (or the equivalent key combination in your browser/O.S.) and then start typing the text to search for.

+NOTE: you will need to reload the presentation after searching, to return to "normal" view mode.

 ## Development and tuning